Trahiega/the-dukes-game1/docs/Session Notes/Session-2.md

 - Camped for the night
 	- -1 ration
 	- Opened the locked chest
-		- Book
+		- Book written in infernal
-		- Pouch of gold
+		- Pouch of gold (150 to 200g)
+			- +25gp each +33s each
+			- +2s to Merrik
 		- Gemstones
+		- Sword
-		-
+		- Dagger
+- Level up to lvl 2
+	- +7 hp, lvl 1 in monk

 ## Loose Ends